project-chip/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1/README.md

 ```
 user@ubuntu:~/Desktop/git/connectedhomeip$ export NXP_K32W1_SDK_ROOT=/home/user/Desktop/SDK_K32W1/
 user@ubuntu:~/Desktop/git/connectedhomeip$ source ./scripts/activate.sh
+user@ubuntu:~/Desktop/git/connectedhomeip$ scripts/checkout_submodules.py --shallow --platform nxp --recursive
 user@ubuntu:~/Desktop/git/connectedhomeip$ cd examples/lighting-app/nxp/k32w/k32w1
 user@ubuntu:~/Desktop/git/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1$ gn gen out/debug --args="chip_with_ot_cli=0 is_debug=false chip_openthread_ftd=true chip_crypto=\"platform\""
 user@ubuntu:~/Desktop/git/connectedhomeip/examples/lighting-app/nxp/k32w/k32w1$ ninja -C out/debug
 ```

-In case that Openthread CLI is needed, chip_with_ot_cli build argument must be set to 1.
+In case that Openthread CLI is needed, `chip_with_ot_cli` build argument must be set to 1.

 After a successful build, the `elf` and `srec` files are found in `out/debug/` - see the files prefixed with `chip-k32w1-light-example`.

-<a name="smu2-memory"></a>

-### SMU2 Memory
+### `SMU2` Memory

-Some Matter instances and global variables can be placed in the NBU's SMU2 memory.
-When compiling with OpenThread FTD support (`chip_openthread_ftd=true`) and with `use_smu2_static=true`, the following components are placed in SMU2 memory:
+Some Matter instances and global variables can be placed in the `NBU` `SMU2` memory.
+When compiling with OpenThread FTD support (`chip_openthread_ftd=true`) and with `use_smu2_static=true`, the following components are placed in `SMU2` memory:
 * `gImageProcessor` from OTAImageProcessorImpl.cpp.
 * `gApplicationProcessor` from OTAHooks.cpp.
 * `Server::sServer` from Server.cpp.
 * `ThreadStackManagerImpl::sInstance` from ThreadStackManagerImpl.cpp.

-These instances and global variables are placed in SMU2 memory through name matching in the application linker script.
+These instances and global variables are placed in `SMU2` memory through name matching in the application linker script.
 They should not be changed or, if changed, the names must be updated in `k32w1_app.ld`.
-See [k32w1_app.ld](../../../../platform/nxp/k32w/k32w1/app/ldscripts/k32w1_app.ld) for names and SMU2 memory range size.
+See [k32w1_app.ld](../../../../platform/nxp/k32w/k32w1/app/ldscripts/k32w1_app.ld) for names and `SMU2` memory range size.

-The OpenThread buffers can be allocated from a 13KB SMU2 range after a successful commmissioning process until a factory reset is initiated.
+The OpenThread buffers can be allocated from a 13KB `SMU2` range after a successful commmissioning process until a factory reset is initiated.
 This way, the OpenThread buffers will be dynamically allocated instead of statically, freeing some SRAM.
 To enable this feature compile with OpenThread FTD support (`chip_openthread_ftd=true`) and with `use_smu2_dynamic=true`.

 ### LED PWM